ssami/MachineLearning/gutenberg/app/README.md

 Takes a .bin file produced by the FastText training framework and stores it in local memory.

-## Make a model live
+## Make a model live or make it un-live

 *PUT /model/{modelId}?live=true*

 Response:
-  - 204 if the model was successful made "live"
+  - 204 if the model status was successfully changed
   - 404 if the model id was not found

 ## Make a prediction